danilwhale/sharpcraft/README.md

 [click here to go to GitHub actions](https://github.com/danilwhale/SharpCraft/actions/), then select top most link with checkmark from the left, click on it, scroll down, download artifact for your platform (windows or linux)

+> ⚠️ read a section below before downloading and running the game

-> ⚠️ linux build is untested, if not working, build it yourself using the instructions below
+> ⚠️ linux build is untested, if not working, build it yourself using the instructions in 'how to build' section

+## assets
+now you need to extract assets from the original game yourselves. this is done so microsoft won't murder me for using their assets in my project.

+find and open rd-132211.jar in any archiver (for example, 7-zip) and extract the following files:
+- terrain.png

+after this, move them to 'Assets' inside SharpCraft's directory

 ## how to build
 1. clone repo (using download button, git clone or ide's vcs clone system)